rcya1/golf-parameter-solver/README.md

 ## Inspiration

 The idea for this video was originally inspired by [this YouTube video](https://www.youtube.com/watch?v=b-pLRX3L-fg) by [AlphaPhoenix](https://www.youtube.com/c/AlphaPhoenixChannel).
 When watching his video, I was looking for a new project and I had been dabbling with a bit of OpenGL.
 As a result, I was super curious to try implementing my own version of his program, but with an extra visualization (the 3D scatter plot of successes) and with a full GUI for customizing the exact parameters of the simulation.

+## Known Bugs
+- Goal does not generate properly when the goal size is much larger than the tile size

+If you find any other bugs, feel free to open a GitHub issue!